MUNComputerScienceSociety/CSS-Slackbot2017/README.md

 After that, you will have to copy `configBlueprint.js` to `config.js` and add your slack channel token to the config file.

-To run the bot server, use `npm run` in the root directory of the project.
+To run the bot server, use `npm run test` in the root directory of the project.

 #### 4. Workflow